econoalchemist/UpstreamData-VPN/02 Install pfSense.md

 </p>

 ## Install pfSense
 Connect a keyboard, monitor, power cable, and the flashed USB drive to your desktop computer that you installed the network card in.
 The monitor needs to be connected via VGA connections, DisplayPort connections won't work with the image you downloaded from the steps above.
-Do not connect the Ethernet cables yet.
-If you have any data on your desktop that you want to save, this is your last chance to save it before you erase the hard drive.
+Do not connect the Ethernet cables yet. *If you have any data on your desktop that you want to save, this is your last chance to save it before you erase the hard drive.*

 Once everything is connected, power on your desktop.
 Some computers will automatically detect that there is a bootable USB drive inserted and they will ask you which drive you want to boot from.
-If not, the computer may just defaulted to booting from the "C:\" drive and launch Windows automatically.
+If not, the computer may just default to booting from the `C:\` drive and launch Windows automatically.
 If this happens to you, shutdown the computer and then hold down "F12" on the keyboard and turn it back on.
 This will launch the BIOS where you can tell the computer which drive you want to boot from.

 For example, in this BIOS environment, the SanDisk USB drive can be selected.
 After selecting this option, a script will run briefly and then the pfSense installer will launch.